kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 Abbreviations for readings:

-* GORDON: Andrew Gordon *A Modern History of Japan: From Tokugawa Times to the Present* (short loan)
+* GORDON: Andrew Gordon *A Modern History of Japan: From Tokugawa Times to the Present* (In Library)
 * SOURCES JAPAN 1 *Sources of Japanese Tradition: From Earliest Times to 1600* ([Ebook](https://library.st-andrews.ac.uk/record=b2381788~S5))
 * SOURCES JAPAN 2: *Sources of Japanese Tradition: Volume 2, 1600 to 2000* ([Ebook](https://library.st-andrews.ac.uk/record=b2198917~S5))
 * SOURCES CHINA 1: *Sources of Chinese Tradition: Volume 1*